dotnet/corefxlab/README.md

 ## Measuring Performance

 All the performance tests live in the `tests\Benchmarks` directory.
-To run them via the command line, navigate to that folder and run `dotnet run -c Release`.
-This will give you the list of benchmarks that you can select to run.
-The results of the benchmark are displayed on the console and all the artifacts (including the results) are placed in the BenchmarkDotNet.Artifacts folder.
+To learn how run them please go to the corresponding [README](tests/Benchmarks/README.md).
 For details on BenchmarkDotNet, please refer to [its GitHub page](https://github.com/dotnet/BenchmarkDotNet).